FusionAuth/fusionauth-site/site/_posts/2020-09-23-jerry-hopper-fusionauth.md

 Another nice aspect is that FusionAuth is API driven, and has very complete logging, which makes it a breeze to make your applications GDPR compliant.

-The fact that fusionauth supports multiple tenants on one instance, helps when developing several different projects.
+The fact that FusionAuth supports multiple tenants on one instance, helps when developing several different projects.

 However, the main problem that FusionAuth solves is development time and authentication headaches.